rogerchamberlain/rogerchamberlain.github.io/modules/A/studio.md

 ## First Exercise

-In this exercise you will get accustomed to the basics of Arduino C by writing a simple "heartbeat" program and uploading it to your Arduino board.
+In this exercise you will get accustomed to the basics of Arduino C by observing a simple "helloworld" program and uploading it to your Arduino board.

 ### Running a program